What is the ESSU Academy?

 Be a current subscribing Member of the ESSU.

-Be a current Life or Annual member of a National Governing Body, (e.g. NSRA) for insurance purposes.
+For insurance purposes, be a current individual Life or Annual member of a National Governing Body, (e.g. NSRA) .

 Accept and sign a 'Code of Conduct' agreement.
-This must be certified and counter-signed by a parent if the athlete is under the age of 18.
+This must be counter-signed by a parent if the athlete is under 18.

 Possess a demonstrable degree of natural shooting talent.